Home

 However, just as bipolar can destroy grey matter, lithium re-grows it:

 Just four weeks of treatment with lithium increases gray matter volume in the human brain, according to a study by Wayne State University School of Medicine on the bipolar brain.
-There are many ways people with bipolar disorder can improve their mental and physical health and nourish the bipolar brain.
+This “regrowth” is due to lithium helping with cognitive functions that are otherwise difficult for bipolar patients.

 Bipolar brain images